tusen-ai/naive-ui/src/breadcrumb/demos/enUS/separator-per-item.demo.md

-# Custom Separator by Item
+# Custom separator by item

 Use separator prop or separator slot to custom separator of an item.
 When both are present, separator slot will be used.